DATA-606-SPRING-2022/Jin_DATA606/README.md

 ## Outcomes
 #### What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practicle applications, etc)?

+I intend to achieve through this project is to developed product recommender systems/models that can accurately predict customers' preferences, identify the most useful characteristics to promote certain products to customers, understand the role of text data in recommender systems, and provide a comprehensive report of recommender systems for the business owners.

 ## References
 Jianmo Ni, Jiacheng Li, Julian McAuley
 Empirical Methods in Natural Language Processing (EMNLP), 2019